peercoin/peercoin/doc/init.md

 NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

-NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

 ### OpenRC

 Rename peercoind.openrc to peercoind and drop it in /etc/init.d.
 Double